-6. The Council has adopted Part 2 of The Local Government (Miscellaneous Provisions) Act 1976 (Minute C140/Feb/80).
+- 6. The Council has adopted Part 2 of The Local Government (Miscellaneous Provisions) Act 1976 (Minute C140/Feb/80).
 This legislation, together with the provisions of The Town Police Clauses Act 1847, places on the Council the powers and duties to carry out licensing functions in respect of hackney carriage and private hire licensing.
 As such the Council is responsible for the licensing of private hire drivers, vehicles and operators and hackney carriage drivers and vehicles.
-This document sets out the policy that the Council will apply when making decisions about new applications and licences currently in force.
+This document sets out the policy that the Council will apply when making decisions about new applications and licences currently in force. - 7.
+On the 21st July 2020 the Department for Transport published 'Statutory Taxi and Private Hire Vehicle Standards.'
+The department expects these recommendations to be implemented unless there is a compelling local reason not to.